 April

-- Volunteers burned invasive Japanese Barberry and Multiflora Rose on the 12-acre Deerfield Preserve in Huron Township, Huron County. - Visited proposed Southern Lake Huron Coastal Park property acquisition with the Carls Foundation of Bloomfield Hills, Michigan.
+- Removed invasive Japanese Barberry and Multiflora Rose on the Deerfield Preserve in Huron Township, Huron County. - Continued fundraising to acquire the Bidwell property in Burtchville Township and establish the Southern Lake Huron Coastal Park in Saint Clair County.

 May